rodpayne/home-assistant/docs/PersonDetection_person_location.md

 *Attribution:* ![powered by Google](images/powered_by_google_on_non_white.png)

 #### **MapQuest Geocoding**
-The MapQuest Reverse Geocoding feature adds the following attribute names to the sensor.
+The MapQuest Reverse Geocoding feature sets the following attribute names in the sensor.

 | Attribute Name            | Example | Description |
 | :------------------------ | :------ | :---------- |